diningeachox/chronite_corp/docs/gameplay.md

 12. Sends Heavy Engines.
 Takes Infrachronite and Basic Engines as inputs.
 Engines sent here are *inputs*, they cannot be sent to be used as ships; domestic production must be used to get more ships.
 Has Heavy ships.

 13. Hostile Military Planet I. Sends Munitions.
+If it is not revealed by the exploration trigger, it will be revealed when Metacrystals are at 30% of the victory threshold.

 Second Tier